Government of the 30th Dáil

-27th Government of Ireland
+27th government of Ireland

-The 27th Government of Ireland was composed of Fianna Fáil, the Green Party and the Progressive Democrats.
-It was also supported by four Independent TDs: Beverley Flynn, Jackie Healy-Rae, Michael Lowry and Finian McGrath.
+The 27th government of Ireland was composed of Fianna Fáil, the Green Party and the Progressive Democrats.
+It was also supported by four independent TDs: Beverley Flynn, Jackie Healy-Rae, Michael Lowry and Finian McGrath.
 Flynn later rejoined the Fianna Fáil parliamentary party in April 2008.

 Nomination of Taoiseach

 The 30th Dáil first met on 14 June.
 In the debate on the nomination of Taoisech, both outgoing Taoiseach and Fianna Fáil leader Bertie Ahern and Fine Gael leader Enda Kenny were proposed.
 Ahern received the nomination of the Dáil.
 Ahern was re-appointed as Taoiseach by President Mary McAleese.

-Members of the Government
+Government ministers

 After his appointment by the president, Bertie Ahern proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.